MicrosoftDocs/azure-docs/articles/avere-vfxt/avere-vfxt-open-ticket.md

     ![screenshot of a new support request screen in the Azure portal.
 The Basics tab is selected.
 Screen items include Issue type, Subscription, Service, Summary, and Problem type.](media/ticket-basics.png)

+   Click **Next** to continue.

 1. The second page of the support form contains suggestions for fixing the problem based on your summary description.
 Click the **Next** button at the bottom if you still need to create a support ticket.

    ![screenshot of the new support request screen with the Solutions tab selected.
 A text field in the middle has the title 'Recommended solution' and explains possible remedies.](media/ticket-solutions.png)

 1. In the third page, provide details - this includes information about your cluster, the time the problem occurred, the severity, and how to contact you.
+Fill in the information and click the **Next** button at the bottom.

    ![screenshot of the new support request screen with the Details tab selected.
 Information fields are organized into the categories 'Problem details', 'Support method', and "Contact info'.](media/ticket-details.png)